 Implementing an ATS is a big step toward improving your hiring process, but success depends on avoiding common pitfalls.
 Each phase of the implementation needs careful attention: Setting clear goals, getting the right people involved, and configuring the tool will set apart a success from a missed opportunity.

 The key to getting it right?
 Well-thought-out planning and long-term collaboration between HR, IT, and hiring managers.
-If you figure out how to bridge the right people, understand your organization’s business goals, and check everyone is on the same page, you probably won’t have a hard time configuring the ATS so it can offer the company the best possible outcome.
+If you figure out how to bridge the right people, understand your organization’s business goals, and check everyone is on the same page, you probably won’t have a hard time configuring the ATS so it can offer the company all the benefits it offers.

 In the end, a well-implemented ATS is a tool that contributes to your company’s growth, improves your hiring capability, and aligns your recruitment strategy with your overall business goals.
 Stick to the best practices; you’ll avoid the common pitfalls and set your ATS up for long-term success.